Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 ..
 Paul: Yes, all of that.  but also, the user must keep in mind what their test goal is.
 What IS it that they REALLY need to check.
 I can give a good example from my current experience.....We check page rendering and for broken links, I call these our "UI Tests".
-Then we're building " smoke tests" for basic functionality that follow the common user scenarios.
+Then we're building "smoke tests" for basic functionality that follow the common user scenarios.
    For our UI Tests, our web-designers frequently (with a capital F) change content.
 Mostly for testing page rendering I test for structure rather than content.
 But 'stable content' such as the corporate content info,